justeattakeaway/pie/apps/pie-docs/src/foundations/typography/overview.md

 ---

 ## Font weights
-Font weight refers to a value assigned to your font which determines how bold or light your text will seem.
+Font weight refers to how bold or light your text will appear; the higher the font weight, the bolder the text.
 We use three types of font weight.

 ### Extra-bold